-Also, the Human Torch looked like a featureless yellow blob of flame, taking after his Golden Age incarnation.
+The Human Torch looked like a featureless yellow blob of flame, taking after his Golden Age incarnation.

 Doctor Doom acquired the ability to switch minds with whomever he had eye contact with.
 This is an ability that he occasionally uses even in the newer comics, but it was an odd concept for the time.
 A later Retcon stated that only his infamous vanity keeps him from using the ability more often.

 Ultimate Marvel Team-Up was done very early in the life of the Ultimate universe.
-As a result, a lot of characters like Hulk and Iron Man appeared before they were given headlining roles in The Ultimates and are noticeably different then what would come.
+As a result, a lot of characters like Hulk and Iron Man appeared before they were given headlining roles in The Ultimates and are noticeably different from what would come.

-After his first appearance in Tales of Suspense #39, Iron Man spent the next few issues travelling back in time to visit Cleopatra, fighting a robot caveman built by aliens, preventing a race of people who lived inside the Earth from invading the surface world, and having several other wacky adventures.
+After his first appearance in Tales of Suspense #39, Iron Man spent the next few issues traveling back in time to visit Cleopatra, fighting a robot caveman built by aliens, preventing a race of people who lived inside the Earth from invading the surface world, and having several other wacky adventures.
 It wasn't until Tales of Suspense #45 (the first appearance of Pepper Potts, Happy Hogan, and supervillain Blizzard) that he started to edge more towards superhero territory.

-Of course, these two traits were notably brought back in years later in the 1980's where it was revealed that the Grey Hulk was another personality of Banner's.
+Of course, these two traits were notably brought back years later in the 1980's where it was revealed that the Grey Hulk was another personality of Banner's.

-There is a lot of other weird things that happen before Hulk hits his stride, him changing via machine, Hulk's intelligence level going up to near Banner and down to inhuman stupidity.
+There are a lot of other weird things that happen before Hulk hits his stride, like him changing via machine, and Hulk's intelligence level going up to near Banner and down to inhuman stupidity.
 The early issues also make the Hulk quite misanthropic (an extremely bad thing when coupled with Banner's brains) and Rick Jones was the Kid with the Leash who kept him from actually trying to end the world at least once.
-It takes them awhile before the character is associated with anger, around his first visit with the Inhumans where they establish that his strength increases with his rage.
+It takes them awhile before the character is associated with anger, around his first visit with The Inhumans where they establish that his strength increases with his rage.

 Upon reading the firstSilver AgeGreen Lantern story, you get the impression that the Green Lantern Corps (referred to only as space-patrolmen in the story) do not generally call themselves Green Lanterns — in fact, "Green Lantern" was only an alias Hal adopts for himself.

-Knights Of The Dinner Table: The series started as a comic strip in the back of SHADIS gaming magazine and as such, the character were flat and Sara had not been added yet.
+Knights of the Dinner Table: The series started as a comic strip in the back of SHADIS gaming magazine and as such, the character were flat and Sara had not been added yet.
 The Knights were simple gamer stereotypes shifting to fit the gag of the strip (for example, Dave, Bob and Brian all knowing the stats for a monster whereas in later strips, only Brian had stats and charts memorized like that.)

 This can be applied era to era in comics but especially the Silver Age which generally has the silliest and most over the top plots and really sticks out from the other eras with many of the most popular characters of today being invented or taking on their most recognizable forms in that era.